Master in Food Culture, Communication & Marketing

 > proficiency in written and spoken English

 Students from all countries are eligible to apply.
-Note that for all educational documents (diplomas, degrees, certificates, transcripts) issued outside of Italy, official translations and an Italian consular accreditation (the “Dichiarazione di Valore”) must be obtained by the student and submitted to the Registrar Office.
+Note that diplomas issued from non EU-accredited institutions must be accompanied by an Italian consular accreditation (the “Dichiarazione di Valore” or “DV”) as part of the admission process, which candidates must obtain and submit to the Registrar Office.
 The original DV must be handed in to the Registrar Office no later than the first day of the program and will be kept by the university for the duration of the program.
 (The consulate may choose to send the document directly to UNISG.)
 The application to UNISG must be completed through an Italian consular representative.
 Applicants should contact their local Italian consulate as early as possible to ensure adequate time for all consular processes.
 For more information, please see the Bureaucratic Procedures page on our website.

 In order to apply to the Master in Food Culture, Communication & Marketing, candidates must:

 - register online;